 - Reference: WO95/5222/8

 - Notes: An average war diary at best which is typical for a pioneer unit.
 The war diary includes the regimental numbers of Indian soldiers invalided from the 106th Hazara Pioneers during March and April 1918.
-British officers are frequently mentioned throughout the war diary.
+British officers are frequently mentioned throughout.
 The only appendices are nominal rolls of British officers serving with the 106th Hazara Pioneers each month between March 1918 and April 1920.

 Further Sources for the 106th Hazara Pioneers